FZJ-IEK3-VSA/tsam/README.md

 A publication which validates the methods and describes their cababilites is found [`here`](https://www.sciencedirect.com/science/article/pii/S0960148117309783).
 The manuscript is found [`here`](https://arxiv.org/abs/1708.00420).
 If you want to use tsam in a published work, please kindly cite that publication.

+A [second publication](https://www.sciencedirect.com/science/article/pii/S0306261918300242) introduces a method how to model states (e.g. state of charge of storage) between the aggregated typical periods.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.597956.svg)](https://doi.org/10.5281/zenodo.597956)

 ## Features